apache/nifi-minifi-cpp/CONTRIB.md

 Shell script files shall follow the guidelines and best practices defined by the [shellcheck](https://github.com/koalaman/shellcheck) analysis tool.
 New contributions are expected to pass the shellcheck analysis as part of the verification process.
-If a shellcheck requested change is unfeasable it shall be disabled on per-line basis and will be subjected to review.
+If a shellcheck requested change is unfeasible it shall be disabled on per-line basis and will be subjected to review.
 For more information on an issue please check the [shellcheck wiki page](https://github.com/koalaman/shellcheck/wiki).
 You can run shellcheck by invoking the shellcheck cmake target, e.g. `make shellcheck`.